chocolatey/choco-wiki/Troubleshooting.md

  focus exclusively in the string values not surrounded by CData.
 Once these have been corrected, rename the .registry.bad file to .registry.
- Once saved, try running the same Chocolatey command that was just executed, so verify problem is fixed.
+ Once saved, try running the same Chocolatey command that was just executed, to verify problem is fixed.
  NOTE: It will not be possible to rename the file in Windows Explorer.
  Instead, you can use the following PowerShell command:
  Move-Item .\.registry.bad .\.registry